nodox/simple-tor-chrome-browser-python/README.md

 I made a privacy focused, Chromium web browser to intercept all requests on a website while web scraping.
 I built it using Tor and PySide6 (a QT framework for Python).

+# Backstory

+I've spent the last 5 month (Oct 2022 to Feb 2023) on a web scraping deep dive.
+I got to the point where I can scrape many of the public websites (not including the social media giants) using Selenium and Headless Chrome.

+One thing I wanted more control over were the network requests.
+I wanted to see if there was a lightweight way to block requests from reaching the server from the browser.
+I spent the next few days diving deep into the chromium, and servo project source code to understand how web browsers work.

+To my surprise I found there is a rather simple way to do this via Python.
+The next step is to turn this into a lightweight headless browser to do some distributed web scraping.

 ## Code Snippet

 ```python